imikushin/rancheros-k8s-vagrant/README.md

 * Vagrant (Tested with 1.7.2)
 * Kubernetes `kubectl` (Tested with 0.12.1)

-You might also want to run a local Docker registry mirror:
+You might also want to run a local Docker registry mirror on your host machine:

     docker run -d -p 5000:5000 -e STANDALONE=false \
         -e MIRROR_SOURCE=https://registry-1.docker.io \